In this tutorial, we will discuss how to change the timezone in Linux. There are two ways to set the timezone in Linux:

 There are simple steps through which we can set the timezone.
 First, we should know how to check the time in Ubuntu through CLI.

-To check the timezone using the command in Ubuntu
+To check the timezone use the following command in Ubuntu

 We can use the following command to check the time in Ubuntu: